debarshee2004/scaffoldgen/projects/YooAshu_truth_table_generator/README.md

 ## Overview

 - **Username**: YooAshu
-- **Project ID**: Tetris
+- **Project ID**: Truth Table Generator

-Here is a classic game of TETRIS.👨🏻‍💻 I have made it using HTML,CSS & JS.
+Here is a website that generate truth table for your logical expression.👨🏻‍💻 I have made it using HTML,CSS & JS.
 ## Technologies Used

 - HTML